ambaradan/nvim-rockydocs/README.md

 To use these RockyDocs commands, you can execute them in Neovim using the `:RockyDocs<Command>` syntax.
 For example:

+:RockyDocsSetup

-- :*RockyDocsSetup* to set up a new RockyDocs project
+: to set up a new RockyDocs project

+:RockyDocsServe

-- :*RockyDocsServe* to serve the documentation project
+: to serve the documentation project

+:RockyDocsOpen

-- :*RockyDocsOpen* to browse the documentation project
+: to browse the documentation project

+:RockyDocsStop

-- :*RockyDocsStop* to stop the MkDocs server
+: to stop the MkDocs server

+: RockyDocsBuild

-- :*RockyDocsBuild* to build the documentation project
+: to build the documentation project

+:RockyDocsStatus

-- :*RockyDocsStatus* to display the project status
+: to display the project status

 These RockyDocs commands provide a convenient way to manage documentation projects for the Rocky Linux Documentation Project, making it easier to create,